 In addition to campaigning for equality for women in the social and political sphere, she also worked to protect women in the domestic setting.
 She wrote a bill that strengthened rape laws and raised the age of consent in Illinois.
 She wrote plays which called attention to a woman’s need for greater protection from abusive or alcoholic husbands and published works of nonfiction and fiction to bring attention to laws relating to mother and child.
 She campaigned tirelessly to elect women to prominent positions of power and was careful to follow the correct procedures, distancing herself from militant suffragist groups who picketed and got themselves arrested.
 Instead she firmly believed women could only advance themselves through the legal channels, so she confined her own activities to lobbying, writing and speech-making.
 She thought “women had a special mission to purify and perfect politics” (Shultz, Rima L and Haste, Adele eds.
 Women Building Chicago 1790-1990: A Biographical Dictionary.
 Bloomington, IN; Indiana University Press, 2001).

 From 1917 to 1925 McCulloch was President of the Women’s Democratic Club of Illinois.
 She was nominated as their first president and worked for the enactment of women’s suffrage and prohibition.
-After suffrage was achieved and her children grown, McCulloch spent much time travelling and exploring her life long study of the legal conditions of women.
+After suffrage was achieved and her children grown, McCulloch spent much time traveling and exploring her life long study of the legal conditions of women.
 After a two week cancer-related illness, Catharine Waugh McCulloch died at age 82 in Evanston Hospital.
+Since her death, McCulloch’s life’s work has been memorialized through events and dedications honoring the success of the suffrage movement, such as a park named after her in Evanston.